AthenaEPI/dmipy/README.md

 ## How to contribute to Dmipy
 Dmipy's design is completely modular and can easily be extended with new models, distributions or optimizers.
 To contribute, view our [contribution guidelines](https://github.com/AthenaEPI/dmipy/blob/master/contribution_guidelines.rst).
 ## How to cite Dmipy
-Please temporarily cite the following PhD thesis:
+Temporarily reference:
 Fick, Rutger. *Advanced dMRI signal modeling for tissue microstructure characterization*.
-Diss.
+PhD Thesis.
 Université Côte d'Azur; Inria Sophia Antipolis, 2017.

 [Package Acknowledgements](https://github.com/AthenaEPI/dmipy/blob/master/Acknowledgements.md)